 Before you do anything, you’re going to need to find someone to actually ship your vehicle.
 This can be quick and painless, or it can be a long, grueling process.
 We prefer to make things as easy as possible, though, so we’re going to explain that way.

-You want to start by getting quotes to ship your vehicle.
-The more quotes you can get, the better, too.
+You want to start by finding some different shippers.
+We make that easy by providing reviews of the best in the industry, right here on our website.
+From there, you can contact them for quotes and information.
+The more quotes you can get, the better.
 When you ship a car across the country, you’re going to find different companies will charge different rates.
 This is due to a whole host of reasons, but mostly it comes down to how good they are at their job.

 There’s no one price to move a vehicle from coast to coast, mind you.
 With thousands of carriers on the road, it’s hard to say exactly how much it will cost or how long it will take.
 Some carriers may only take a week.
 Some may take two.